Wyrdwood Welcome #3

 I swung the iron poker wildly behind me, not knowing at what.
 The poker didn’t contact anything, and I felt the strain in my wrist as it whipped around at an awkward angle.

-The whispers rose up around me.
+The whispers snuck in around me.
 “Pretty.”